Connecting to CUWireless (Secure Connection)

 Connecting to CUGuest (unsecure)

 This network is not encrypted and does not require authentication, though it is firewalled from servers and services at Creighton that are not web based.
-For example, you should still be able to access the NEST or Blueline, though you will not be able to connect to Albatross (file server).
+You will not be able to access the NEST or Blueline.
 CUGuest is the preferred mechanism for temporary guest access directly to the Internet.

 To connect to CUGuest, simply select the SSID CUGuest from your device's list of available networks.
 As long as your device is 802.11a/b/g/n capable, it should be able to connect.